 Advice on your rights, benefits, work, law, immigration, health, housing, welfare rights, debt and consumer issues.
+They run a Universal Help to Claim service from application through to your first payment.

-The Citizens Advice website has some very useful resources and factsheets of advice.
+The national Citizens Advice website has some very useful resources and factsheets of advice.
 It is a great source of information.
+You can also talk to an adviser via online chat in regards to universal credit.